CircuitVerse/CircuitVerseDocs/docs/subcircuit.md

 ![Property Menu](/images/property_layout.png)

 You should be able to see a window where you can change the width, height of all the subcircuit.
 Position the title of the subcircuit.
 To change the position of the node, simple drag on a node and place it where you wish.
-Please note that a node can only be placed on the perimeter of the subciruit.
+Please note that a node can only be placed on the perimeter of the subcircuit.

 ![Subcircuit Layout](/images/subcircuit_layout.png)